DAY 1 - Start Rome

 DAY 5 - Siena with Day Trip to Pisa & Lucca

 We can't be in this part of the world without a sneaky visit to the Leaning Tower of Pisa.
 Depriving you of the chance to perfect the ‘holding-up-the-tower’ shot would be criminal.
-Our visit includes a guided tour and entry to the tower, the cathedral and the Baptistry.
+Our visit includes a guided tour with a local expert.

 We’ll stop for lunch in lovely Lucca, with its charming piazzas, Renaissance architecture and historic cafes.
 Well-preserved 16th century walls surround the historic centre and cobbled streets, perfect for a leisurely stroll or a cycle followed by a cheeky gelato.

 Further south you can choose to find some dinner in Montalcino, another beautiful historic town known for – you guessed it – the production of delicious red wine.
 Don’t go knocking this one back too easily though, thanks to its individual grape variety, Brunello di Montalcino is one of Italy’s priciest wines...